Gadsby (novel): Lipogrammatic quality

-Plot and structure
+Premise

 John Gadsby, 50, is alarmed by the decline of his hometown, Branton Hills, and rallies the city's youth to form an "Organization of Youth" to build civic spirit and improve living standards.
 Despite some opposition, Gadsby and his youthful army transform Branton Hills from a stagnant town into a bustling, thriving city.
 Towards the book's conclusion, members of Gadsby's organization receive diplomas honoring their work.
 Gadsby becomes mayor and helps grow Branton Hills' population from 2,000 to 60,000.

 The story starts around 1906 and continues through World War I, Prohibition, and President Warren G. Harding's administration.
 Gadsby is divided into two parts: the first, about a quarter of the book's total length, is strictly a history of the city of Branton Hills and John Gadsby's place in it, while the second part of the book fleshes out its main characters.

+Structure

 The novel is written from the point of view of an anonymous narrator, who continually complains about his poor writing skills and often uses circumlocution.
 "Now, naturally, in writing such a story as this, with its conditions as laid down in its Introduction, it is not surprising that an occasional 'rough spot' in composition is found", the narrator says.
 "So I trust that a critical public will hold constantly in mind that I am voluntarily avoiding words containing that symbol which is, by far, of most common inclusion in writing our Anglo-Saxon as it is, today".